ProjetPP/PPP-QuestionParsing-ML-Standalone/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/ProjetPP/PPP-QuestionParsing-ML-standalone/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/ProjetPP/PPP-QuestionParsing-ML-standalone/?branch=master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/ProjetPP/PPP-QuestionParsing-ML-standalone/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/ProjetPP/PPP-QuestionParsing-ML-standalone/?branch=master)

-The goal is to understand the semantic of an English question.

 We provide here a tool to transform an English question into a triple:
 (subject, predicate, object)

+We emphasis on keywords questions like "Barack Obama birth date?"

 You can find some examples of this transformation is the file data/AnnotatedQuestions.txt.

 ## How to install

-Download the git depo:
+Download the git repository:

 ```
 git clone https://github.com/ProjetPP/PPP-QuestionParsing-ML-standalone
 cd PPP-NLP-ML-standalone
 ```

 Then, install the script: